 The employees of your company spend more than half of their day at the office.
 By keeping their place of employment clean, you can make sure that their work areas are neat, well-organized, and most importantly, ready for work.

-Disorganized and untidy offices can be distracting to the employees.
+Disorganized and untidy workplaces can be distracting to the employees. says Vipy Agarwal, owner of Sturdy Sports.
 They can get in the way of your employees completing their tasks.
-Blocked pathways through the desks can make it difficult to move around which might affect their motivation and make them and feel unhappy at work.
+Blocked pathways through the desks can make it challenging to move around, which might affect their motivation and make them and feel unhappy at work.

 By taking steps to implement an organized clutter-free office, you will also indirectly encourage other employees to tidy up their areas, resulting in a happy and productive workspace.